D3h420/SwissKnife/README.md

 Captive Portal and Evil Twin store captured submissions in `log/` (created on first run).
 Filenames are based on the selected SSID.

-## HTML customization 🎨
+## HTML portals 🎨

-The portal page is plain HTML and easy to edit in `html/portal.html`.
-Everything under `html/` is safe to modify for UI tweaks or branding.
+Portal files are stored in `html/`.
+You can add your own custom portals there.

 ## Requirements 🧩